microsoft/PR-Metrics/CONTRIBUTING.md

 ## Coding Style

 There is an [`.editorconfig`](.editorconfig) file in the root of the project specifying some simple formatting guidelines.
-In addition to adhering to these, you should follow the pattern of what you see in existing code.
+In addition to adhering to those, you should follow the pattern of what you see in existing code where possible.

 ## Code Overview